Switch Language

 Biography

-Politician, public figure, psychologist.
-In the past, one of the leaders of the Union of Right Forces party, then Right Cause.
-In April 2022, a case was opened against him for failure to notify of foreign citizenship, but it became known only on 15 July.
-The politician was detained and questioned by the Investigative Committee, after which he was released.
-Gozman was detained again on 25 July, after which it was reported that he was wanted.
-However, then he was released, the investigator apologised and said that there had been a mistake.
-On 30 August Gozman was arrested for 15 days under the article on the identification of actions of the USSR and Nazi Germany (part 1 of Article 13.48 of the Administrative Code) because of a post on Facebook.
-On September 13, he was detained on his way out of the special reception centre and the next day was arrested for the same period under the 2nd part of the same article (repeated offence) because of a post dated 2013.
+He is a politician, a public figure and a psychologist.
+In the past, he was one of the leaders of the Union of Right Forces party and later led the Right Cause.
+In April 2022, a case was initiated against him for failure to notify the authorities of his foreign citizenship, but the information was made public as late as 15 July.
+The politician was detained and questioned by the Investigative Committee and was released afterwards.
+Gozman was detained again on 25 July, and after that an arrest warrant was reported to have been issued for him.
+However, he was then released, and the investigator apologised and said that there had been a mistake.
+On 30 August, Gozman was arrested for 15 days under the article on equating the actions of the USSR with those of Nazi Germany (Part 1 of Article 13.48 of the Code of Administrative Offences) for a post he had made on Facebook.
+On 13 September, he was detained on his way out of the special detention centre and the next day was arrested for the same period under the 2nd part of the same article (a repeated offence) for an online post dated 2013.
 After that Gozman left Russia.

-In December 2023, it became known that a case was opened against Gozman for spreading deliberately false information about the Armed Forces.
+In December 2023, a case was reported to have been initiated against Gozman for spreading deliberately false information about the Armed Forces.
 On 11 July 2024, he was sentenced in absentia to eight and a half years in this case.

-On 14 November, the court sentenced Gozman in absentia to ten years in prison in the case of justification of terrorism.
-The sentence was imposed in conjunction with the punishment in the case of military "fakes".
+On 14 November, the court sentenced Gozman in absentia to ten years of imprisonment in the case of justification of terrorism.
+The sentence was imposed in conjunction with the punishment in the case of war-related “fakes”.